Skip to main content

 Sentimental Clutter

-By Memories
+By Barbara Rubel Memories No Comments

 Who would have thought that sentimental clutter could mean so much?
 Several boxes of varying sizes are stacked neatly in a row.
 Children are often responsible for vacating their parent’s home.
 And that is what I did when my mom died.
 Although I sold much of her personal belongings and gave away items to family members, I kept those things that I could not part with.
 Now, several years later,…